 within three hours.
 Wireline-to-wireless ports, may take up to four

 days, or possibly longer, based on complexity of the port and the

-Many customers will need a new wireless phone, since different wireless
+Many customers might need a new wireless phone, since different

 companies use different technologies.